 Giant, solitary, man-eating wolf who preys on anyone hunting alone in the dark.

-Wolves as Hidden Danger
+Dreams of Wolves Reveal Hidden Danger

 A classic, recurring Looney Tunes duo are Ralph Wolf and Sam Sheepdog.
 Ralph and Sam are co-workers.
 Ralph's job is to carry off the sheep, Sam's is to guard them.

-In one episode the Ralph puts on a zip up sheep costume to trick Sam and steal his sheep.
+In one episode, the Ralph puts on a zip up sheep costume to trick Sam and steal his sheep.
 Sam is neither fooled nor amused as he unzips Ralph's disguise.
 After unmasking, or rather, unzipping him, all that saves Ralph from Sam's wrath is the sound of the time clock whistle signaling the work day's end.

 Unfortunately, we're not always as sharp as Sam Sheepdog.
 We allow anyone sporting a seemingly kind smile into our lives, failing to check for fangs past the lips.